JustThisWeeb/simple-youtube-downloader-gui/README.md

 At the end of every downloaded 1080p video you will see a "- 1080p" being added.
 This is mainly due to ffmpeg not liking when there are 2 files with the same name in the same folder but also to let you know that this is the 1080p video.

+if you do have ffmpeg installed and the videos get downloaded in lower resolutions then you could try the fix I've listed in the Possible issues part of this readme

 # future plans
 - Fixing the progressbar (again)